 Buildings/Contents Insurance

-Property insurance covers property that you own from direct damage.
-This coverage can protect buildings and the contents inside and around the building.
-You can also get coverage that insures your property while off-premises or in transit.
+Commercial property insurance covers assets that you own from direct damage.
+This includes the building, the contents inside and around the building and even your property while off-premises or in transit.
+More specifically, this policy will cover:

-This coverage is often required if a bank financed the property, but most business owners choose to purchase coverage to protect their investment.
+Commercial property insurance is often required if a bank financed the property, but most business owners voluntarily choose to purchase coverage to protect their investment.
 If not required by a bank, a business owner has to decide how critical the property is to their business and how easily they could replace it in the event of a disaster.

 Commercial Auto Insurance